yaegassy/coc-blade/README.md

 > In coc-blade, there is a code action feature to add a blade comment to disable the formatting.

-**Auto-run on save is not recommended**:

-`blade-formatter` is slow, we do not recommend that you set it to auto-execute on save.
-If you set up `blade-formatter` to auto-execute on save, the process may not be completed normally.

 ### linter (laravel-blade-linter)

 You will need to have [laravel-blade-linter](https://github.com/bdelespierre/laravel-blade-linter) installed in your "Laravel project".